gudiseva/stackedit/OTA-Ignite/Session 10 - Odd Enhancers.md

 -- Find the execution timeframe
 -- Score odd enhancers

+- Power Grid
-Analyse the trend on 75 min chart on Power Grid.
-What is the type of trade I am taking and mark 1 d and 1 s on the execution timeframe.
+-- Analyse the trend on 75 min Chart
+-- What is the type of trade I am taking?
+-- Mark Demand and Supply on the execution timeframe.
 Also, odd enhancers
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQxNzIzMzMxMiw3ODAxMzkwMjYsLTE1MD
-Y1ODIwOTVdfQ==
+eyJoaXN0b3J5IjpbLTE3MDY4NTkxNjcsNzgwMTM5MDI2LC0xNT
+A2NTgyMDk1XX0=
 -->